petercort/fbf-discord-plugin/README.md

-# fbf-discord-plugin
+# Event Buddy

-A discord plugin that grabs event data from a calendar
+A discord plugin that manages event data!